ypid/ansibleRole-Sudo/README.md

 =========

 This role currently manages the sudoers file.
-Default behaviour is not to touch the remote unless the variable sudoers_cfg is defined.
+Default behavior is not to touch the remote unless the variable `sudoers_cfg` is defined.

 Ubuntu good start point: